-Most recently, Tai launched Sunday Modernism, an avocational project studying the history of Edmonton’s mid-century modern churches and their relationship to urban planning and community building in the post-war period.
+An enthusiast of architectural history, Tai recently founded Sunday Modernism, a collaborative project studying Edmonton’s mid-century modern churches and their relationship to modernist urban planning and community-building.

 If you could work a ‘day in the life’ of another discipline at DIALOG, whose would it be?